What pain and symptoms are associated with the supraspinatus muscle?

 - Concentrated pain toward the outside of the elbow

 - Pain when lifting the arm overhead

 - Difficulty and shoulder pain while shaving the face or combing hair

 The supraspinatus lies at the top of the back of the shoulder.
 It connects the shoulder blade to the upper arm.
 It is one of four rotator cuff muscles.

 - Raises the arm out to the side and overhead

 Activities that cause supraspinatus muscle pain and symptoms:

-- Carrying heavy objects with the arm hanging down ie. suitcase, bucket of paint, etc.
+- Carrying heavy objects with the arm hanging down ie. suitcase, a bucket of paint, etc.

 Interesting facts about the supraspinatus:

 A tight supraspinatus along with trigger points in the muscle can cause clicking of the shoulder.
-It is also often misdiagnosed as bursitis of the shoulder.
+It is often diagnosed as bursitis of the shoulder.